hansroh/skitai/README.rst

 Currently websocket has 2 envets.

-- WS_EVT_ENTER: just after websocket configured
+- WS_EVT_CONNECTED: just after websocket configured
-- WS_EVT_EXIT: client websocket channel disconnected
+- WS_EVT_DISCONNECTED: client websocket channel disconnected

-When event occured, message is null string, so WS_EVT_EXIT is not need handle, but WS_EVT_ENTER would be handled - normally just return None value.
+When event occured, message is null string, so WS_EVT_DISCONNECTED is not need handle, but WS_EVT_CONNECTED would be handled - normally just return None value.

 If you do not want to handle any events just add 2 lines.